World Water Day is March 22.

 - Several climate change mitigation strategies, including the use of biofuels, require extra water.
 We need to ensure that our efforts to protect the climate do not deplete our global water resources.

+4. Water inequality is a major problem.
 The UN states as many as 2.1 billion people have no safe water at home.
 And almost two-thirds of the world’s people have problems finding water in at least one month of the year.
 Of those who use unsafe water, some 80 percent live in rural areas.
-One in four school children don’t have drinking water at school, forcing them to resort to using unprotected sources or not drinking water at all.
-And if trends continue, an estimated 700 million people across the world could have to leave their homes by 2030 because of a lack of access to water, the UN stated.
+If trends continue, an estimated 700 million people across the world could have to leave their homes by 2030 because of a lack of access to water.

 - Take water-related climate actions, such as taking shorter showers, and log them on the UN Act Now campaign page.
 Find ideas for climate actions on the Act Now page.